alexwlchan/alexwlchan.net/src/_posts/2022/2022-09-23-moomin-mathematics.md

 ---
 layout: post
 date: 2022-09-23 05:42:28 +0000
-title: Breaking the rules of division
+title: '"Fixing" the rules of division'
 summary: If we want to redefine how division works, Ruby is happy to oblige.
 tags: maths ruby code-crimes
 theme: